guypursey/hithercontent/README.md

 You can then use the initiated `hithercontent` object to fetch content from the GatherContent API.

+## Example

+Assuming you have a string called `request` containing the API call details, for example, where `project` is the project ID or number:

+    var request = "/items?project_id=" + project;

+You can then use the following to access and work with the content.

     hithercontent.getJSONfromAPI(request, function(data) {
         console.log(data);
     });